Dreamfarer/WARNO-DATA/README.md

 `bol` **CanHarmGuidedMissiles**\
 `bol` **IsHarmlessForAllies**\
 `bol` **PiercingWeapon** &mdash; Function not known\

+## Special Thanks
+I wanted to thank the following people.
+Whithout them, this project would have gone nowhere:
+* **eMeM** over on Discord for the calculation of the road speed
+* **unipus** over on Discord for pointing me in the right direction to understand AP damage for kinetic weapons

 ## Copyright Notice
 Each and every bit of this data belongs to [Eugen Systems](https://eugensystems.com/).
 I soley dig through it to create a database for an WARNO API that will be accessible to the public for free.